-*In-person liturgies are currently suspended.
+*Join us for in-person liturgies.
 Recorded Mass is found under Worship.*

 The Early Years